Business names and partnerships

 Business names must comply with naming requirements under the Partnership and Business Names Act and the Partnership and Business Names Regulations.
 To apply these statutory rules, it is helpful to keep in mind that a name should be distinctive and descriptive and that a proposed name must:

 - not be “too general”.
-This means the name should contain descriptive and distinctive elements to identify the entity.
-This requirement exists to ensure two entities are not similar; potentially leading someone to believe that the entities are related or the same, or to prevent others from using common words used by already registered entities.
-Names can be considered “too general” if they are missing distinctive or descriptive elements to clearly distinguish the entity.
-In determining if a name is distinct, clients can consider conducting preliminary searches in advance of a reservation, free of charge, using CROS to determine if a similar entity has already been registered.
+This means the name should contain descriptive and distinctive elements to meaningfully identify the business entity and distinguish it from other businesses.
+This requirement exists to ensure that two business names are not too similar, potentially leading someone to confuse them.
+It also prevents businesses from having exclusive use of common words.
+In determining if a name is distinct, clients can consider conducting preliminary searches in advance of a reservation, free of charge, using CROS to determine if a similar business name has already been registered.

 - not contain any prohibited terms.
 For example, be obscene, scandalous, illegal or immoral.